Wattpad: Contests

-Besides Wattpad Books, Wattpad announced partnership with Anvil Publishing, Inc., one of the Philippines' leading publishers, to create Bliss Books, a YA imprint with Filipino Young Adult and romance fanatics as their target market.

 Entertainment

+Wattpad WEBTOON studios has brought fan-created content both to the cinema and to streaming services, including Netlifx, Hulu, Amazon Prime Video, and others.

 Netflix film The Kissing Booth was written in 2011 by author Beth Reekles.
 It originated as a story on Wattpad where it won a Watty Award for "Most Popular Teen Fiction" in Wattpad's annual writing contest.
 By 2012 it had amassed over 19 million reads on Wattpad and, in 2013, was published by Penguin Random House.
 In an interview with Forbes, Reekles explains what drew her to Wattpad: "I loved the feeling of community on the site, and when I began to share, I liked the anonymity of it because I was so self-conscious about my writing and hadn't shared it with anyone before."

-Since The Kissing Booth premiered on Netflix on May 11, 2018, Ted Sarandos called it "one of the most-watched movies in the country, and maybe in the world".
-The Kissing Booth was the fourth most-popular movie in IMDb's popularity rankings in June 2018.
+Netflix's The Kissing Booth premiered on May 11, 2018 and stars Joey King, Jacob Elordi, and Joel Courtney.
+Co-CEO of Netflix, Ted Sarandos, called it "one of the most-watched movies in the country, and maybe in the world".
+The Kissing Booth was the fourth most popular movie in IMDb's popularity rankings in June 2018.
 Wattpad has also signed deals with Asian distribution partners, such as pan-Asian streaming platform Iflix to co-produce dozens of original movies based on Wattpad stories out of Indonesia, and Singapore's Mediacorp, to bring Wattpad stories to Mediacorp's FTA channels such as Channel 5 (with exception of CNA) and its streaming service Toggle.

+Since After premiered in cinema in 2019, a four further sequel films have been released in a short period of time.
+This pattern is redolent of the continuative nature of Wattpad fan fiction.
+They are titled After We Collided (2020), After We Fell (2021), After Ever Happy (2022), and After Everything (2023).
+The films retain a similar 'fandom' fanbase structure to the original fan fiction and published novels.
+While the films have performed well financially, they have also been met with negative reviews concerning cinematographic quality.

 On December 8, 2021, it was announced that ViacomCBS would be partnering with Wattpad to produce some of its original stories.

-Wattpad, with AwesomenessTV, produces Hulu's popular Light as a Feather.
+Wattpad, with AwesomenessTV, produced Hulu's popular Light as a Feather based on the book by Zoe Aarsen, which received ten Daytime Emmy Award nominations.

+A Netflix television adaptation of the Wattpad novel My Life with the Walter Boys by Ali Novak was released in December 2023.
+The second season was released in August of 2025, with a third season confirmed to be in the works.

+Criticisms and controversies

+In April 2024, Wattpad announced that it would be removing a private messaging (PM) feature from the platform in response to a report on sexual grooming in PMs.

+Wattpad has stated that the feature has "only been relevant to a small percentage of our user base" and removing it could foster "transparent dialogue."
+However, proponents of retaining private messaging have stated that private messaging allows for collaboration among other things.